duplocloud/version-bump/README.md

 If the action should push the changes to the repository.
 If set to false, only the new version will be outputted without making any real changes.

-## Github Authentication
+## GitHub Authentication

-You can use the injected `GITHUB_TOKEN` secret to authenticate with the Github.
+You can use the injected `GITHUB_TOKEN` secret to authenticate with the GitHub.
 The only downside is you can't allow the `github-actions[bot]` user to override a protected branch.